Debson/3dviewer/README.md

 # model_loader
-3D scene renderer and model loader in OpenGL
+3D scene renderer and model loader in Java using OpenGL